 BACKGROUND + EXPERIENCE

 Dr. Yadira Caraveo earned her B.S. in biology from Regis University and an M.D. from the University of Colorado.
 She has worked as a pediatrician in New Mexico and Colorado.
 Caraveo served as assistant secretary of the Adams County Democratic Party, as a member of the Anythink Library System Board of Trustees, and a board member for the Early Childhood Partnership of Adams County and the Colorado Behavioral Health Transformation Council.

-As a pediatrician serving families across this newly created district, Caraveo wanted to be able to do more, so she ran for the state legislature and won.
-There she worked to pass legislation to lower the cost of prescription drugs, drastically limit toxic pollution, expand funding for preschool, ensure all Coloradans have access to paid family and sick leave, and to protect renters from eviction during the pandemic.
-President Obama named Caraveo a Champion of Change for her work with the Union of Concerned Scientists in fighting climate change.
+Caraveo was first elected to the Colorado House in 2018 and re-elected in 2020.
+She has a reputation for taking on tough fights and getting things done.
+Caraveo has worked to pass legislation to lower the cost of prescription drugs, limit toxic pollution, expand funding for preschool, ensure all Coloradans have access to paid family and sick leave, and protect renters from eviction during the pandemic.
+President Obama named Dr. Caraveo a Champion of Change for her work with the Union of Concerned Scientists in fighting climate change.

 POLITICS IN COLORADO

 Once considered a definitive Republican state, Colorado has been trending Democratic in the beginning of the 21st century because of changing demographics and the rising number of unaffiliated voters leaning Democratic.
 Colorado has had a Democratic governor for 24 of the past 32 years.
 Both incumbent Governor Jared Polis, elected in 2018, and his predecessor, now Senator John Hickenlooper, are both Democrats.
 Of Colorado's eight members of the House, five are Democrats and three are Republicans.
 The Senators are Michael Bennett (D) and former Governor John Hickenlooper (D).
 Democrats currently enjoy comfortable majorities in both houses of the State General Assembly.